False Chanterelle

 Other Facts

 A beautiful but annoying mushroom to find.
-Once you know them you can normally tell the difference between these and their tasty cousins the true chanterelles on sight from a few feet away.
+Once you know them you can normally tell the difference between these and their tasty look-a-likes the true chanterelles on sight from a few feet away.
 Even so you can still try to convince yourself they are Chanterelles, so strength of mind and will may need to be employed if you find them!